-Yazd was an essential stop on the trading route from China to Europe.
-It was here that cultural and political ideas were exchanged between traders of multiple countries.
+Yazd was an essential stop on the trade route from China to Europe.
+It was here that cultural and political ideas were exchanged.
 Nowadays it is not traders that come, but foreign tourists keeping the tradition of cultural exchange alive.

 The best things to do in Yazd